microsoft/autogen/README.md

 Starfleet (*formerly AGNext - product name TBD*) is a OSS framework for developing intelligent applications using AI Agents patterns.

 Starfleet offers an easy way to quickly build event-driven, distributed, scalable, resilient AI agent systems.
 Agents are developed by using the [Actor model](https://en.wikipedia.org/wiki/Actor_model).
-Each agent has events that it cares about and can process.
-Each agent may also emit events.

 You can build and run your agent system locally and easily move to a distributed system in the cloud when you are ready.